-As we look ahead to the semi-finals of Pabandom iš naujo, we were fortunate enough to interview the group Queens of Roses ahead of their performance in the national final this weekend.
+As we look ahead to the second heat of Pabandom iš naujo, we were fortunate enough to interview the group Queens of Roses ahead of their performance in the national final this weekend.
 Together we talked about their ten year anniversary, their experiences in the Lithuanian national final, and much much more.
 Check it out!

 Hello there – thank you all for taking some time to speak with me today!
 For those who are encountering you and your music for the first time, why don‘t you tell us a bit about yourselves?